famiu/feline.nvim/README.md

 The git providers all require [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim/), make sure you have it installed when you use those providers, otherwise they'll output nothing.

 #### Diagnostics
-The diagnostics providers all require the Neovim built-in LSP to be configured and at least one LSP client to be attached to the current buffer, else they'll have no output.
+The diagnostics and LSP providers all require the Neovim built-in LSP to be configured and at least one LSP client to be attached to the current buffer, else they'll have no output.

 The diagnostics provider also provides a utility function `require('feline.providers.lsp').diagnostics_exist(type)` where type represents the type of diagnostic.
 The values of `type` must be one of `'Error'`, `'Warning'`, `'Hint'` or `'Information'`.
 You may use this function in the `enabled` value of a diagnostics component to disable the component if there are no diagnostics, as shown in the [example config](#example-config).